akka/akka-grpc/docs/src/main/paradox/mtls.md

 A client presenting a keypair will be able to connect to both servers requiring regular HTTPS gRPC services and mTLS servers that accept the client certificate.

+It is possible to rotate the certificates without restarting the service, see @extref[Akka HTTP documentation](akka-http:client-side/client-https-support.html#convenient-loading-of-key-and-certificate)

 ## Further limiting of access using client certificate identities